 Explore the town of Girdwood

 You’ll pass through Girdwood on the way to Portage and if you have more time it’s a great place to explore.
 There are several hikes from Girdwood, and you can ride the gondola at Alyeska, a popular ski resort.
 The Alyeska gondola has amazing views of Turnagain arm!
+If you have time to relax, head to the Alyeska Nordic Spa (advance reservations required).

 This is also a great place to stop for pizza on your way back to Anchorage at Chair 5.
 Chair 5 is very popular with locals!